 A page builder that will make you click!

-But since everything is rarely all perfect in the world of page builders, now is the time to nuance the appreciation we have of Elementor.
+Since everything is rarely perfect in the world of page builders, now is the time to express the appreciation we have of Elementor.
 Indeed, it will take a lot of clicks to achieve a final result that suits you.

 Between adding your module, switching between the “Content” and “Style” tabs, structuring your margins and paddings… Yes, you will probably strengthen your right index finger!